juliamp22/MRAC_software_II_ROS_intro/curriculum/1_IntroductionToROS.md

 15. Provide your name and link of repository [here](https://docs.google.com/spreadsheets/d/1ZyUKA4EDKNS-r1ppWnJ4YpjnhbGrnDkWbXj30VyRfmM/edit?usp=sharing).

 ## Assignment 2 - Due date Friday 12th, 11:59 pm (last git commit)

-1. Create a git repository named ros_tutorials:
-2. Create a new repository at your GitHub called ros_tutorials.
+0. Things to take into account before start the assignment:
+  - Open a terminal
+  - _note_: **catkin_ws** should be renamed to **dev_ws** and **distro** should be renamed to **noetic**.
+  - source to ros `source /opt/ros/noetic/setup.bash`
+  - navigate to the ros tutorials folder `cd ~/dev_ws/src/ros_tutorials`
-3. Follow the tutorials at [ROS tutorials](http://wiki.ros.org/ROS/Tutorials):
+1. Follow the tutorials at [ROS tutorials](http://wiki.ros.org/ROS/Tutorials):
-  1- Installing and Configuring Your ROS Environment
-  2 - Navigating the ROS Filesystem
+  - Tutorial 2: Navigating the ROS Filesystem
-  3 - Creating a ROS package
+  - Tutorial 3: Creating a ROS package
-  4 - Building a ROS package
+  - Tutorial 4: Building a ROS package
-  5 - Understanding ROS Nodes
+  - Tutorial 5: Understanding ROS Nodes
-  6 - Understanding ROS Topics
+  - Tutorial 6: Understanding ROS Topics
-  7 - Understanding ROS Services and Parameters
+  - Tutorial 7: Understanding ROS Services and Parameters
-  8 - Using rqt_console and roslaunch
+  - Tutorial 8: Using rqt_console and roslaunch
-  9 - Using rosed to edit files in ROS
+  - Tutorial 9: Using rosed to edit files in ROS
-  10 - Creating a ROS msg and srv
+  - Tutorial 10: Creating a ROS msg and srv
-  12 - Writing a simple Publisher and Subscriber (Python) 13 - Examining Simple Publisher and Subscriber
+  - Tutorial 12: Writing a simple Publisher and Subscriber (Python)
+  - Tutorial 12: Examining Simple Publisher and Subscriber
-  15 - Writing a Simple  Service and  Client (Python).
+  - Tutorial 13: Writing a Simple  Service and  Client (Python).
+  - Tutorial 14: Examining Simple Service and Client.
+  - Tutorial 15: Recording and playing back data.
+  - Tutorial 16: Recording messages from a bag file
-4. Add all files created to github: git add *  or git add <file>
+2. Add all files created to **ros_tutorial** github repository: git add *  or git add <file>
-5. `git status`.
+3. `git status`.
 If all packages are green, proceed to the next step.
 If not, add again the red ones.
-6. git commit -m <add some info regarding the packages that you are adding>
+4. git commit -m <add some info regarding the packages that you are adding>
-7. git push
+5. git push
-8. Go to your repository via website, and check that the remote branch is the same as the one that you have in your computer.
+6. Go to your repository via website, and check that the remote branch is the same as the one that you have in your computer.

 ## References